ucl-tbr-group-project/data/README.md

 TBR Data
 ========

-This repository contains data produced by the tritium breeding ration Monte Carlo simulation.
+This repository contains data produced by the tritium breeding ratio Monte Carlo simulation.